Planning a Trip 101 – Understanding Published Times

 Riding the bus can be a great way to get around whether you’re traveling to work, shopping, or sightseeing.
 Understanding now to read the schedules is an easy skill once you understand some of the basics.

-Whether you get your bus schedule from the printed Rider’s Digest, at a schedule at a station/bus stop, or online through LTD.org it is useful to understand some of the nuances.
+Whether you get your bus schedule from the printed Rider’s Guide, at a schedule at a station/bus stop, or online through LTD.org it is useful to understand some of the nuances.

 In between Major Stops are Minor Stops.
 Minor Stops make up the majority of the system.
 They are usually located in places that are safe, convenient to a particular landmark, and usually away from a major intersection.
 LTD’s buses serve these Minor Stops just like Major Stops but with one big difference, the bus operator is not required to depart at a specific time.
 The segment of a bus route between two Major Stops, including all of the Minor Stops, is where all of the variables can happen to throw a bus off schedule.
 These can include traffic, weather, assisted boardings, detours, etc.